JeCheeseSmith/Clash-of-ppdb-s/documentation/backend/admin.md

 The database Connection from ```building_data_acces``` is used to call setFunction() to execute the actual functionality.

+Make sure to comply with the format of each function, they need to be polynmials expressed in an array. e.g. [5,2] is 5x + 2

 #### preset():

 This function executes the [preset.py](../../src/preset.py) script upon called.
 It includes the query from [schema.sql](../../sql/schema.sql) as string, specified in [querry.py](../../src/querry.py)